The Reolink doorbell camera is here. Tired of asking “who is there?” after every knock? Well, you don’t have to anymore.

 As mentioned before, the only major difference between both Reolink doorbell camera models is in how they connect to the internet.
 As the name suggests, the Wi-Fi version connects via Wi-Fi, while the PoE model connects via Power Over Ethernet.

 Rich notification is a feature available with your Reolink doorbell camera.
-It is essentially that feature that sends you push notifications with snapshots instead of just words.
-However, you can’t access this if you are not a Reolink cloud user.
+It is essentially that feature that sends you push notifications when motion is detected.

 First impression from the mobile app